tyy20/BENN-codes/simulation-model-D-IV/README.md

   - `--d` is the width of the belt layer (the dimension of sufficient predictor)
   - `--t` is the index of experiment
   - `--r` is the width of the StoNet (specifically for StoNet)
-- Running times for each method under each sample size are summarized in Table S.3.